danmar/cppcheck/man/manual.md

 # Reformatting the text output

-If you want to reformat the output so it looks different you can use templates.
+If you want to reformat the output so that it looks different, then you can use templates.

 ## Predefined output formats